notofonts/malayalam/fontbakery/googlefonts-NotoSansMalayalam-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- quotesingle

-	- endash
+	- asciicircum

-	- lllallvocalicUImlym
+	- asciitilde

 	- asterisk

+	- backslash

-	- seven
+	- bar

-	- rrallvocalicUImlym
+	- bhallvocalicUImlym

-	- semicolon
+	- braceleft

-	- divide
+	- braceright

-	- underscore
+	- bracketleft

-	- colon
+	- bracketright

 	- And 44 more.